BHoM/documentation/docs/Guides-and-Tutorials/Coding-with-BHoM/Testing/Data-Driven-Tests.md

 !!! tip

 	Note the `check unit-tests` is conducted in a .NET Framework environment.
 There is a difference in how `double.ToString()` parses between .NET Framework and .NET Core.
 When creating unit tests, either use Rhino 7 or use `SetDotNetRunTime` to `.NET Framework` in Rhino 8.
+You can read more in [Floating-Point Parsing and Formatting improvements in .NET Core 3.0](https://devblogs.microsoft.com/dotnet/floating-point-parsing-and-formatting-improvements-in-net-core-3-0/#potential-impact-to-existing-code).

 ### Procedure